 In my July 11th post I talked about what a “culture of philanthropy” is, and the value of establishing one in your non-profit.
 The point is that CFC workplace giving campaigns provide many opportunities that smart non-profits can use as a “practice field” for many aspects of professional development, including planning, organizing, public speaking, and listening.

-Team work is an essential aspect of all organizational work, and yet we really don’t spend a lot of time practicing the skills that lead to better teamwork.
-In terms of generating awareness about the fact that your non-profit participates in the Combined Federal Campaign there are multiple opportunities for staff to make contacts and work on relaying what the mission of your non-profit is, and to share your story on how you accomplish this mission.
+Teamwork is an essential aspect of all organizational work, and yet we really don’t spend a lot of time practicing the skills that lead to better teamwork.
+In terms of generating awareness about the fact that your non-profit participates in the Combined Federal Campaign, there are multiple opportunities for staff to make contacts and work on relaying what the mission of your non-profit is, and to share your story on how you accomplish this mission.

 There are two big categories of outreach techniques: those that you control; and those that you don’t.
-You must use both, but don’t be lulled into believing “If only there was a feature article about us in the home town paper, all would be golden.”
+You must use both, but don’t be lulled into believing “If only there was a feature article about us in the hometown paper, all would be golden.”
 It might very well help (if it’s a positive article) but it does not have a lasting effect.

 Outreach Techniques That You Don’t Control

-Media coverage – you, a staff person or volunteer who wants to work on press relations can write the media releases.
+Media coverage – you, a staff person, or a volunteer who wants to work on press relations can write the media releases.
 And, if you submit them to some of the free Internet press release sites, you’ll be amazed at how widely the releases may be picked up.
 I worked with one local non-profit that, because of such a release, got a call, which no one could have predicted, from the Voice of America.

 Outreach Techniques That You Control